-- From the perspective of strengthening consulting functions for clients, we collaborate with relevant organizations and hold seminars for clients, study groups for the personnel of JFC and relevant organizations and other programs in various regions. - As a policy-based finance institution, we play a role in "connecting" relevant organizations in regions and contribute to solving the problems that local customers are facing by holding regional Economic Revitalization Symposiums with local financial institutions, support groups, local companies and organizations in various locations around Japan.
-In FY2019, the symposiums were held in three locations nationwide (Nagoya, Niigata and Sendai), but in FY2020, the symposiums were canceled due to effects from the COVID-19 pandemic.
-In FY2021, we plan to hold the symposiums using a method that combines online distribution with supporting customers and communities affected by COVID-19 as the theme.
+- From the perspective of strengthening consulting functions for clients, we collaborate with relevant organizations and hold seminars for clients, study groups for the personnel of JFC and relevant organizations, and other programs in various regions. - As a policy-based finance institution, we play a role in "connecting" relevant organizations in regions and contribute to solving the problems that local customers are facing.
+In FY2021, we held regional Economic Revitalization Symposiums in Tokyo and Kumamoto with local financial institutions, support groups, local companies, and organizations.
+The theme in Tokyo was "Support Needed in the With-COVID Era," while the theme in Kumamoto was "Regional Revitalization and Local Development: Five Years After the Kumamoto Earthquake and During the COVID-19 Pandemic."
+At the events, information on support options was provided and information was exchanged on current measures and issues as well as possibilities for the future.
+The events were also live-streamed nationwide.